-We employ our own full time careers advisor, Mrs Davies, who is a registered practitioner with relevant careers qualifications.
+We employ our own full time careers advisor, Mrs Gwynne, who is a registered practitioner with relevant careers qualifications.

-Year 11 students are all offered at least one face to face meeting with Mrs Davies and receive a personal action plan to help them with their post 16 options.
+Year 11 students have the opportunity for a face to face meeting with Mrs Gwynne and will receive a personal action plan to help them with their post 16 options.
 Further meetings are available where additional support is required.

 Lunch and break time drop in sessions are also held throughout the week for all year groups.

 The school library has a careers specific area where students can access a wide range of careers materials including prospectuses from 6th forms, colleges and universities, specific employer information, apprenticeship and entrepreneurial reference books.

 To find out more about our commitment to careers education and our student’s career entitlement at Nunnery Wood please refer to our Careers Strategy.

 Click here to view document.